One major, a flexible curriculum

 During the freshman and sophomore years, ILR students take required introductory courses that introduce them to organizational psychology, economics, labor history, statistics, management and law.
 There is also the opportunity to complete the three ILR distribution requirements and to take electives within ILR and the other undergraduate schools at Cornell.

 During the junior and senior years, each student tailors the curriculum according to individual interests by selecting appropriate advanced ILR electives and electives throughout Cornell.
 Students also pursue internships, independent research, and study abroad opportunities during this time.

 No two ILR students have identical academic programs.
 While ILR sets well-defined guidelines, you will have the freedom to make the program your own by drawing on the diversity of courses offered.
 General electives and courses to satisfy the distribution requirements can be taken at any time during the four years.

 To earn the Cornell Bachelor of Science degree in Industrial and Labor Relations, you need to successfully complete 120 credits.
-This requires eight semesters of full-time study for an average of 15 credits per semester.
 This includes work done while on an approved credit internship or study abroad program.
 A typical four-year program is outlined on the curriculum page.
-Those who enter the school as transfer students will be required to complete four to six semesters of full-time study depending on the number of transferable credits hours completed at other institutions.

 A maximum of 12 credits of Advanced Placement work may be used for Cornell credit.
 Any additional AP course work can only be used for course placement purposes.
-Advanced Placement credit may not be used to accelerate graduation.
 For additional AP, IB, Dual Enrollment and other credit information, review ILR's Summary of Credit Policies (PDF, 142 KB).